felixlopz/hubrise-test-task/content/apps/lightspeed-restaurant/en/map-ref-codes.md

 To check the ref codes for the items, you can open the downloaded CSV file in Excel or a text editor.
 The ref codes appear under the **SKU** column.

-## Finding Ref Codes for Individual Items
+## Find Ref Codes for Individual Items

 You can find the ref codes for skus, options, deals, discounts, charges, service types, and payments from your Lightspeed back office.